-This is a randomized, single-blind, placebo-controlled assessment of the efficacy and safety of ciraparantag administered to healthy volunteers measuring clotting times using WBCT.
+This is a Phase 2, prospective, randomized, single-blind, placebo-controlled study to assess the efficacy of ciraparantag administered to healthy volunteers by measuring clotting times using WBCT.
 All subjects will undergo screening up to 36 days prior to enrollment.

-Randomization will take place on Day 4 after administration of apixaban.
-Subjects will be enrolled sequentially into one of up to three cohorts.
-If the Screening visit takes place within 3 weeks prior to check-in, the check-in procedures may be modified to exclude redundant procedures at the discretion of the Investigator.
-There will be a safety review after completion of treatment in one cohort and before initiation of treatment in the subsequent cohort.
+Randomization will take place on Day 3 after administration of rivaroxaban.
+Subjects will be enrolled sequentially into up to four cohorts, and a minimum of 2 days between completion of treatment in one cohort and initiation of treatment in the subsequent cohort is required.

-Subjects (n=16 per cohort) will be randomized in a 3:1 ratio to receive ciraparantag or placebo (saline for injection).
-[Figure 1](#) depicts the experimental design.
+Subjects (n=16 per cohort) will be randomized in a 3:1 ratio to receive ciraparantag or placebo (saline for injection) (Figure1).